motifmarkets/motif-core/etc/motif-core.api.md

     };
 }

-// Warning: (ae-internal-missing-underscore) The name "CoreStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-missing-release-tag) "CoreStaticInitialise" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @internal (undocumented)
+// @public (undocumented)
 export namespace CoreStaticInitialise {
     // (undocumented)
     export function initialise(): void;